Cospicua: Culture

 Cospicua celebrates its feast which is held annually on 8 December in honour of the Immaculate Conception.
 Cospicua is known for its celebration of Good Friday, which began in the 18th century and is a popular tourist attraction.
 A statue of the Resurrection of Jesus is traditionally carried across the city's streets to symbolize Jesus' triumph over death.
 Smaller statues are also exhibited in the city.

-The people of Cospicua started the famous and artistic first 'Mejda tal-Appostli', which literally means, the table of the Apostles.
+The people of Bormla started the famous and artistic first 'Mejda tal-Appostli', which literally means, the table of the Apostles.
 It consists of a display showing the food that was eaten during the Last Supper of Jesus and the 12 Apostles.
 It also consists of different stories of the Bible, made with coloured rice and salt, on plates (these are done separately).

-Cospicua's football team is the St. George's F.C., thought to be the oldest on the island.
+Bormla's football team is the St. George's F.C., thought to be the oldest on the island.
 Documentation shows that by 1885 there were already three football teams at Cospicua, which merged to form the current club in 1890.
 Cospicua is also famous for its Regatta team, which was one of the first.
 This team has won 17 shields (titles) overall, second only to Senglea.

 The 1st Cospicua Scout Group as formed in 1917.
 The St. George's Band Club was officially founded in 1862.
 Its first name was 'La Banda dei Cospicuani' but when Giorgio Crispo Barbaro, Marquis of St. George became first president of the Band, the name was changed to the present one.